How to Choose The Best Kids Toys (That Won’t Clutter Your Home)

 Read my affiliate policy.

-Wellness Mama » Blog » Organization » How to Choose Low Clutter Toys (Ideas Kids Love)
+Wellness Mama » Blog » Organization » How to Choose The Best Kids Toys (That Won’t Clutter Your Home)

-As a homeschooling family, our home environment truly shapes the course of our day.
-I try to make sure our home has plenty of outlets for creative play, exercise, and learning… while still keeping the toys and clutter under control.
+Home is where the heart is, and for many of us in the developed world it’s also where a ton of stuff is!
+Our home environment truly shapes the course of our day (especially as a homeschool family).
+I try to have a calm space that meets my kid’s creative needs with outlets for creative play, exercise, and learning… while still keeping the kid’s toys and clutter under control.

 It’s a huge challenge.

-In many ways, homeschooling sometimes seems totally opposed to a minimalist lifestyle.
-After all, we are trying to fit a classroom within our home!
+In many ways, homeschooling sometimes seems the opposite of a minimalist lifestyle.
+After all, we’re trying to fit a classroom in our home!

-Whether you homeschool like me or not, I’m sure we all as parents have struggled with the idea that our kids need material “stuff” from us to be happy.
+Whether you homeschool or not, I’m sure all of us grown-ups have struggled with the idea that our kiddos need material “stuff” from us to be happy.
 And I have NO doubt the very same stuff can make us miserable later when we’re tripping over toys and shoving things into closets when company drops by.

 There must be a simpler, better way… right?

-Well, of course the “right way” can look wildly different for each family and in different chapters of life.
-But here are a few basic principles that have helped our family adopt a healthy minimalism by figuring out what was important and what we could do without.
+Here are a few basic principles that have helped our family adopt healthy minimalism.
+I’ve figured out (after some trial and error) what was important and what we could do without.

 1. Own Less